KittyCAD/documentation/content/pages/docs/cli/manual/kittycad_config_list.md

 ---
-title: 'kittycad config list'
+title: "kittycad config list"
-excerpt: 'Print a list of configuration keys and values.'
+excerpt: "Print a list of configuration keys and values."
+layout: manual
 ---

 Print a list of configuration keys and values.